7 Best Types Of Visual Aids In Teaching (2024 Updated)

 1. Objects:

 Using an object is a great choice to show and demonstrate the lessons.
 How?
-For example, you can easily see your children love educational TV shows or online videos in which the instructor becomes a mascot and acts like a friend who knows ever-good-thing in the world.
-They also pretty enjoy a story that is told in a dialog of puppets.
+For example, you can easily see your children love educational TV shows or online videos in which the instructor becomes a mascot and acts like a friend who knows everything in the world.
+They also pretty much enjoy a story that is told in a dialog of puppets.

-Sesame Street is one of the most famous Youtube channels which uses puppets to teach children through songs or stories.
+Sesame Street is one of the most famous YouTube channels which uses puppets to teach children through songs or stories

 So the question is, why don’t you act like that in your class?
 You can use puppets or toys to apply storytelling in teaching.
-Or even you can bring the real artifacts or products to class so your students can touch and learn better.
+Or even you can bring real artifacts or products to class so your students can touch and learn better.
 In a nutshell, using objects is a kind of making the lesson more real to engage students.

 2. Posters: